lazincastro/vimrc-OLD/README.md

 # My personal .vimrc and some settings.

 ## Main Installations
-These lines to put into your terminal for ensuring you have the requirements are provided below:
+Copy and Paste these lines into your terminal for ensuring you have the requirements are provided below:

 ```sh
 sudo apt-get update
 sudo apt-get install vim # Install if you don't have.
 # To work propely, I recomend to you install these programns below:
 # OBS.: The first 6 programs are required, the rest of them are cosmetic issue.
 sudo apt-get install \